 This seminar combines classroom and service learning as fundamental and equally valued elements of each student’s experience.
 Service learning involves the student in on-site study and work with a variety of organizations in Connecticut that assist the state’s migrant community.
 Students’ SL placement will depend on transportation: They may choose any placement if they have their own car; if not, they may choose a CO volunteer experience or a placement along the Hartford busline 913.
 Either way, students will travel on a weekly basis to organizations and to farms throughout the area; consequently, you will need to arrange your schedule to accommodate approximately 3 hours of work per week, plus travel time.
 The organizations may include: Hispanic Health Council (migrant health research); Hartford Public Library (ESOL and citizenship instruction); CT Students for a Dream (undocumented student advocacy); Collegiate Health Service Corps; CO tutoring programs for migrant children; Windham Hospital; and Greater Hartford Legal Aid (legal advocacy).

 Permission number A permission number is required.
-Please email firstname.lastname@example.org and include (1) your name; (2) your 7-digit Student Admin number; (3) your registration “pick time” for Fall 2018; (4) the class number (XXX or 8266); (5) the course number and section (HIST 1570-001 or LLAS 1570-001); (6) the semester you entered UConn as a freshman (e.g., Fall 2017); (7) confirmation that there are seats available in the class you selected; (8) why you are interested in taking the class and (9) your commitment to approximately 3 hours of service work, plus travel time, per week.
+Please email email@example.com and include (1) your name; (2) your 7-digit Student Admin number; (3) your registration “pick time”; (4) the course number and section; (5) the class number from Student Admin; (6) confirmation that there are seats available in the class you selected; (7) why you are interested in taking the class and (8) your commitment to approximately 3 hours of service work, plus travel time, per week.

 This course introduces students to genetics and genetic technologies.
 Various forms of popular culture—news clips, movies, books, and art—are used to provide a framework for the syllabus and to introduce students to different genetics and technology topics.
 A textbook introduces the scientific material, which is discussed in the context of the interpretation of science in modern society.
 Students study the scientific principles of genetics and genetic technology as well as the impact these topics have had on our culture, attitudes towards science, domestic and foreign policy, medical practice, and law.

-Trouble registering?
-This class is open to freshmen and sophomores in the Honors Program.
-If you will be a first- or second-year Honors student with 54 or more credits in Fall 2018 and you want to register for this course, please email email@example.com and include (1) your name; (2) your 7-digit Student Admin number; (3) your registration “pick time” for Fall 2018; (4) the class number (12553 or 12554); (5) the course number and section (MCB 1405-001D or MCB 1405-002D); (6) the semester you entered UConn as a freshman (e.g., Fall 2017); and (7) confirmation that there are seats available in the course.
+Note This class is defined in the catalog as open to freshmen and sophomores in the Honors Program.
+If you are an Honors student who will have 54 or more credits when this course is offered, you may register by emailing firstname.lastname@example.org and including (1) your name; (2) your 7-digit Student Admin number; (3) your registration “pick time”; (4) the course number and section (MCB 1405-001D or MCB 1405-002D); (5) the class number from Student Admin; and (6) confirmation that there are seats available in the course.